Ryan Preece: 2019–2021: JTG Daugherty Racing

 On September 28, 2018, Preece was announced as the new full-time driver of the No. 47 Chevrolet Camaro ZL1 for JTG Daugherty Racing in 2019, replacing the departing A. J. Allmendinger and competing for 2019 Rookie of the Year honors.
 Preece also joined JR Motorsports for a part-time Xfinity Series schedule in the No. 8 Camaro.

 On August 16, 2019, Preece confirmed that he would remain with the team for the 2020 season.
 However, he moved to JTG's No. 37 car as new teammate Ricky Stenhouse Jr. took over the No. 47.
 For the Toyota 500 at Darlington Raceway, Preece started on the pole via field inversion, unofficially marking his first career pole at the Cup level; he had finished twentieth in the previous race, and a field inversion placed him in first.
 Despite running with the leaders for much of the Toyota 500's early stages, he finished last after his engine failed on lap 69.
 Preece was involved in a violent crash on a restart at Kansas Speedway in July 2020.
 On a restart down the backstretch, Christopher Bell came up in front of Ryan Newman, sending Bell into the outside wall.
-Bell came back across traffic, where Newman tagged Preece and Preece hit the inside wall head-on and nearly sent Preece on his side.
+Bell came back across traffic, where Newman tagged Preece, and Preece hit the inside wall head-on and nearly sent Preece on his side.
 Fortunately, Preece walked out unscathed.
-It was Preece's fourth straight DNF, but broke a string of last-place finishes.
+It was Preece's fourth straight DNF, but he broke a string of last-place finishes.
 Preece scored a total of eight DNFs during the season and finished out the year 29th in points.

 Preece returned to the No. 37 in 2021, but the car did not have a charter that would have guaranteed it a spot in every race and only carried enough sponsorship for 24 of 36 races.
 The performance and funding of the team suffered.
 The No. 37 would be shut down after 2021, leaving Preece without a ride.